atulbhartiproff/queue-manager/readme.md

 ## 🚀 Next Step

-Project 1 will be extended with:
+The Project will be extended with:

 * PostgreSQL persistence
 * Retry + Dead Letter Queue